 2. Overlooking the importance of ventilation.

-You can’t believe everything you see on TV now days.
+You can’t believe everything you see on TV nowadays.
 Most design shows create unrealistic expectations for budget and job schedules.
-Bathroom remodels can have quite a range in pricing depending on both the type of bath, size and material selections.
-With the current remodeling boom we are seeing longer lead times on both materials and subcontractors.
+Bathroom remodels can have quite a range in pricing depending on both the type of bath, size, and material selections.
+With the current remodeling boom, we are seeing longer lead times on both materials and subcontractors.
 Plan ahead for your project and order material as early in the process as you can.

 It is best to have a least two different lighting types in a bathroom.
 You should have general lighting as well as task lighting.
 If you’re lighting a guest bathroom ambient lighting is important as well.
 Dimmers give you lots of flexibility to create different moods.
-You’re day time lighting for your guest bath should look completely different from your evening entertaining light level.
+Your daytime lighting for your guest bath should look completely different from your evening entertaining light level.
 Adding LED strip lighting to the underside of cabinets can add a dramatic look.
-Make sure to have separate circuits for task and ambient lighting so they can be used as needed.
+Make sure to have separate circuits for the task and ambient lighting so they can be used as needed.